 Global Advisory Board on digital threats during conflict

 Warfare is changing.
 The use of cyber operations and other digital technologies has become a reality of today's armed conflicts.
-While technological advances can have positive applications for the protection of civilians in armed conflict, new means and methods of warfare and the way they are employed can also pose new threats to civilians and combatants.
+While technological advances can have positive applications for the protection of civilians in armed conflict, new means and methods of warfare and the way they are employed can also pose new threats to civilians, combatants, and humanitarian organizations.
 They can also challenge the application and implementation of international humanitarian law.

-To identify concrete ways to protect populations from cyber threats and other digital risks linked to the digital transformation of societies and armed conflicts, the ICRC's President is chairing a multidisciplinary group of legal, military, policy and technological experts.
+To identify concrete ways to protect populations from digital threats linked to the digitalization of armed conflicts, the ICRC's President has convened a multidisciplinary group of legal, military, policy and technological leaders.

-The ICRC's Global Advisory Board will focus on several digital and cyber threats, during armed conflicts, to civilians.
+The ICRC's Global Advisory Board has focused on cyber and other digital threats civilians face during armed conflicts.

 Protecting civilian infrastructure against hostile cyber operations during armed conflict

-As societies are becoming increasingly digitalized and interconnected, the risk of cyber operations causing adverse humanitarian consequences is increasing.
+As societies are becoming increasingly digitalized and interconnected, the risk of cyber operations causing harm to humans is increasing.

-Cyber operations over the past decade – mostly conducted outside armed conflicts – have posed a real risk to the provision of essential services to the civilian population, including medical, electrical, water, and sanitation, or nuclear facilities.
+Cyber operations over the past decade – whether conducted during or outside armed conflicts – have posed a real risk to the provision of essential services to the civilian population, including medical, electrical, water, and sanitation, or nuclear facilities.
 These operations pose a real risk of harm to humans.